brainhubeu/hadron-cli/docs/configuration.md

 ```

 #### Auto registry
-You can turn auto-registry option on in `.hadronconsolerc`.
+You can turn auto-registry option on in `.hadronclirc`.
 Auto-registry is turned off by default.
 ```
 {
   "commandsDirectory": "./commands",